-Variable Pay Above 25% of CTC — Red Flag or Normal?
+Variable Pay Above 25% of CTC: Red Flag or Normal?

 The number on the offer letter isn't the number in your bank account.

-How to negotiate a safer structure
+Negotiating a safer structure

 Reading an actual offer letter right now?
 Paste it in and we'll pull out the numbers, flag clauses like these automatically, and show your real monthly in-hand.